rush-trading/contracts/README.md

 ### Test Scripts

+Make sure to create a local `.env` file and add the necessary `API_KEY_ALCHEMY` environment variable to be able to run fork tests.
+You can use the provided [`.env.example`](./.env.example) file as a template.

 | Script                         | Description                                                         |
 | ------------------------------ | ------------------------------------------------------------------- |
 | `bun run gas:report`           | Output gas report from all tests except those that revert.          |